hbkworld/streaming-spec/dimensions.md

 Coordinates of equidistant dimensions are calculated using the last absolute start values the delta and the number of points since then.
 When there was no absolute start value yet the absolute start value is 0.

 \pagebreak

+## Simple and Composed Data

+A measured value might be described completely by as single point (i.e. the measured strain at a point in time).
+Other measured values consist of a sequence of several points (i.e. a spectum that contains several points over a frequency with a value).

+To map a sequence of points that belong together, a signal might deliver an array of points.
+The number of points in the array is expressed by a meta information of the signal.

+\pagebreak